Kei18/mapf-visualizer/README.md

 ## Notes

 - Please specify **correct** files.
 I omitted error handling
-- The grid maps and scenarios in `assets/` are from [MAPF benchmarks](https://movingai.com/benchmarks/mapf.html)
+- The grid maps in `assets/` are from [MAPF benchmarks](https://movingai.com/benchmarks/mapf.html)
 - The font in `visualizer/bin/data` is from [Google Fonts](https://fonts.google.com/)
 - This repo is forked from a series of my previous studies such as [pibt2](https://kei18.github.io/pibt2), [mapf-IR](https://kei18.github.io/mapf-IR/), [tswap](https://kei18.github.io/tswap/), [otimapp](https://kei18.github.io/otimapp/), etc
 - Auto formatting (clang-format) when committing:
 ```export
 git config core.hooksPath .githooks && chmod a+x .githooks/pre-commit
 ```
+- I'm happy if this repo helps somebody.
+Please use "Cite this repository" on this page for citation.

 ## Licence